robbert-vdh/yabridge/src/common/serialization/vst3/README.md

 [docs/architecture.md](https://github.com/robbert-vdh/yabridge/blob/master/docs/architecture.md)
 for more information on how the serialization works.

-We currently support all official VST 3.7.3 interfaces.
+We currently support all official VST 3.7.5 interfaces minus `IPluginCompatibility`, as that functionality is currently not used on Linux and implementing it would require parsing JSON within yabridge.

 VST3 plugin interfaces are implemented as follows: